dcsil/Horizon-Labs/project/backend/README.md

 - `POST /chat/reset` – Clears in-memory history for a given session id.
 - `POST /ingest/upload` – Skeleton accepting a file + metadata and returning HTTP 501 until the ingestion pipeline is implemented.
 - `POST /quiz/stream` – SSE scaffold for quiz generation; currently returns an `event: error` noting the feature is pending.
+- `GET /debug/friction-state` – Development helper that returns the adaptive friction counters for a given `session_id`.

 FastAPI’s dependency injection (`Depends(get_llm_service)`) ensures a single `LLMService` instance is reused per process.